Please note:

 What is a payslip?

-A payslip shows the detailed make-up of the monthly salary or wages for a particular month.
+The term "payslip" is the German generic term for payroll accounting.
+Payslip accounting (in English shows the detailed make-up of the monthly salary or wages for a particular month.
 It lists all components and deductions of an employee's salary.
 In this way, the employee and employer can track the exact calculation of the amount paid out.
 Every payroll, regardless of the software or provider, contains the same information in accordance with § 1 eV.
 Usually, they differ only in design and structure.
 You can find a sample payslip under the corresponding point.

 What is the difference between wages and salaries?